Progress report for OW21-362

 The ranchers marked 18-30 sites that were actively eroding.
 They then collected rock material onsite, or, in one case, purchased stone from a local landscaping company.

-We held two workshops with expert guidance (Aaron Kaufman, Esquibel Ranch; Mori Hensley, Sol Ranch) leading groups of volunteers to learn how to build one rock dams to armor the site of active erosion to reduce further degradation (See Figure 1 in attached document).
+We held two workshops with expert guidance (Aaron Kaufman, Esquibel Ranch; Mori Hensley, Sol Ranch) leading groups of volunteers to learn how to build one rock dams to armor the site of active erosion to reduce further degradation (See Figure 1 in attached document from 2021).
 For sites without the expert guidance, we provided guidance and publications such as the erosion control field guide (https://quiviracoalition.org/erosion-control-fg/).

 All baseline monitoring occurred in the area 4m x 4m upslope of the erosion control structure.

 Infiltration Rate.
 Infiltration rate was collected from the center of each plot in an interspace area free of perennial vegetation.
-We used the single ring infiltrometer method (NRCS) and timed both the first and second inch (Figure 2 in attached document).
+We used the single ring infiltrometer method (NRCS) and timed both the first and second inch (Figure 2 in attached document from 2021).

 Aggregate Stability.
-We assess surface aggregate stability using standard methods and the soil stability kit (Herrick et al. 2017) for 4-6 aggregates per plot (Figure 3 in attached document).
+We assess surface aggregate stability using standard methods and the soil stability kit (Herrick et al. 2017) for 4-6 aggregates per plot (Figure 3 in attached document from 2021).
 Aggregates were collected haphazardly from interspace locations throughout the plot.

 Erosion/Accretion.
 If the channel below the erosion control structure was shallow (<50cm) and narrow (<1m) enough, we added wooden stakes to either side and used a level to ensure that they were completely level.
-We then used a contour measuring device (Kornecki et al. 2008) to record the cross cross sectional area of each channel with 19 points (Figure 4 in attached document).
+We then used a contour measuring device (Kornecki et al. 2008) to record the cross cross sectional area of each channel with 19 points (Figure 4 in attached document from 2021).

 Vegetation structure.
 Note- because we set up plots in December, all plants were senesced and we could not ascertain if plants were living and thus we did not take baseline point-intercept measurements.
 After 1y, we will collect point intercept data of ground surface cover, herbaceous layer, shrub layer, and canopy layer following standard protocols (Herrick et al. 2017).

 Photos.
-We took photos looking upslope from the rock structure to the plot for each plot after completing treatments (See Figure 5 in attached document).
+We took photos looking upslope from the rock structure to the plot for each plot after completing treatments (See Figure 5 in attached document from 2021).

 We blocked the structures by similar slope, aspect, and distance to one another within each ranch and randomly assigned treatment combinations within each block.
 For Sol Ranch, there was such high vegetative cover that they chose not to add additional seed; thus, they had only three replicates each of control, mulch, and compost.
 For all other ranches, there were three replicates each of control, mulch, and compost fully crossed with control and native seed.